 Tobacco products are legal, easily obtained, and people can consume them in public.
 That’s why the symptoms of tobacco addiction are easily noticeable but tend to be overlooked or ignored.
 Other possible tobacco addiction symptoms include:

-In order to overcome tobacco addiction a person needs strong social support, Mayo Clinic explains.
+In order to overcome tobacco addiction, a person needs strong social support, an article on nicotine dependence from Mayo Clinic explains.
 A person with tobacco addiction needs encouragement from their family, friends, and even coworkers.
 This is particularly important to remember.
 Tobacco addiction is like any other form of addictive behavior and an affected individual shouldn’t be judged or criticized.

-Factors encompass different aspects of a person’s life that may contribute to the development of tobacco addiction.
-Risk factors for tobacco addiction are listed below.
+The risk factors for tobacco addiction encompass different aspects of a person’s life that may contribute to the development of the condition.
+The risk factors for tobacco addiction are listed below.

-Treating tobacco addiction involves a combination of behavioral treatments and medications, according to the National Institute on Drug Abuse.
+Treating tobacco addiction involves a combination of behavioral treatments and medications, according to an article titled, “What are treatments for tobacco dependence?” from the National Institute on Drug Abuse.
 Behavioral treatments that work for tobacco addiction and smoking cessation include cognitive-behavioral therapy (CBT), motivational interviewing (MI), and mindfulness.

 The main purpose of CBT is to help patients identify triggers and teach them coping mechanisms to resist cravings or prevent relapse.
 On the other hand, MI helps persons with tobacco addiction explore and resolve the ambivalence regarding smoking cessation.
 This therapy also increases motivation to make healthy changes.